Three-dimensional core-collapse supernovae with complex magnetic structures: II. Rotational instabilities and multi-messenger signatures: Acknowledgements

 \section{Acknowledgements}

+he authors would like to thank Gianluigi Bodo, Rapha\"el Raynaud, and Paul Barr\`ere for stimulating discussions, as well as the anonymous referee for their useful suggestions.
 MB and JG acknowledge support from the European Research Council (ERC starting grant no. 715368 -- MagBURST) and from the \emph{Tr\`es Grand Centre de calcul du CEA} (TGCC) and GENCI for providing computational time on the machines IRENE and OCCIGEN (allocation A0050410317).
-MO acknowledges support from the Spanish Ministry of Science, Education and Universities (PGC2018-095984-B-I00) and the Valencian Community (PROMETEU/2019/071), the European Research Council under grant EUROPIUM-667912, and from the the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Projektnummer 279384907 – SFB 1245 as well as from the Spanish Ministry of Science via the Ramón y Cajal programme (RYC2018-024938-I).
-MO acknowledges as well the support through the grants AYA2015-66899-C1-1-P and PROMETEOII-2014-069 of the Spanish Ministry of Economy and Competitiveness (MINECO) and of the Generalitat Valenciana, respectively.
+MO acknowledges the support through the grant PID2021-127495NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by the European Union, and the Astrophysics and High Energy Physics programme of the Generalitat Valenciana ASFAE/2022/026 funded by MCIN and the European Union NextGenerationEU (PRTR-C17.I1), from the the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Projektnummer 279384907 – SFB 1245, from the Spanish Ministry of Science via the Ramón y Cajal programme (RYC2018-024938-I), and from the the Generalitat Valenciana (grant PROMETEU/2019/071).
 JG acknowledges the support from the PHAROS COST Action CA16214.